 Revenue for accommodation fees is recognized based on the number of resident days in the period multiplied by the per diem amounts legislated by the MOHLTC.
-Revenue for each LTC facility is recognized based on full occupancy, unless there is an indication that the annualized occupancy rate will fall below the 97% level.
-If occupancy is below 97%, then revenue is recognized based on actual occupancy data.
+Revenue for each LTC facility is recognized based on full occupancy, unless there is an indication that the annualized occupancy rate will fall below 97%.
+Effective for 2011, the MOHLTC has introduced an interim measure for homes with occupancy rates above 85% and lower than 97%.
+The funding will be equal to actual occupancy plus an additional 3%.
+Previously if occupancy was below 97%, then revenue is recognized based on actual occupancy data.
 Revenue from ancillary services is recognized when the services are rendered.
 Other LTC revenues paid by the residents relating to accommodation fees and ancillary services are recognized in the period in which the services are rendered.